xpresserjs/url-shortner-tutorial/blog.md

 The delete button when clicked and confirmed will show a `/delete` **404 Error Page** and this is because we haven't declared a route & controller action for it yet.

 Let's add a POST `/delete` route before our `redirect` route.
-Your routes file should be looking like.
+Your route file should be looking like this.

 ```js
 const {getInstanceRouter} = require("xpresser");